Student Honor Code

 - Theft or attempted theft, or willfully, recklessly, or negligently destroying, damaging, injuring, or using property of NEOMED or another person without the consent of the owner.

 - Use, possession, manufacture, cultivation, distribution, or facilitating the distribution of marijuana or any narcotic, hallucinogenic, or other controlled substances.
-This includes, but is not limited to, the receipt of a positive result on the mandatory Toxicology Screen.
+This includes, but is not limited to, the receipt of a positive result for illegal use of any of the 10-panel drugs on the mandatory Toxicology Screen (refer to the Drug Testing Policy for additional information regarding toxicology screenings).

 - Use, possession, manufacture or distribution of alcoholic beverages, or public intoxication in a manner prohibited by law.